 Undergraduate degrees in Mathematics and Statistics

-This page is intended to supplement the page on Choosing Majors and Minors from the Advising and Academic Services Center.
-It’s a good idea to read it if you have not done so yet.
+This page is intended to supplement the information provided by the Advising and Academic Services Center.
+It’s a good idea to take a look at that website if you have not done so yet.

 If you already understand the basic rules to graduate, and you now want to consider what major to choose, then read on…